-Are you a parent teaching your children at home?
+Are you teaching your children at home?
 Perhaps, a few weeks in, you’re struggling to think of ways to keep young people engaged.
 Or maybe you’ve got it under control, but would like to hear what others are doing and could use some new ideas to add to the mix.

-We spoke to parents to find out the lessons they’ve gleaned in the weeks since schools across the UK closed.
+We spoke to adults to find out the lessons they’ve gleaned in the weeks since schools across the UK closed.
 On top of that we asked teachers and education specialists to share their best advice and tips on teaching from home.

 Go easy on yourself

 It’s a difficult time, so take the pressure off and go easy on yourself.
-Nobody is expecting parents to suddenly become teachers, Charlotte Monroe, a primary school teacher, says.
+Nobody is expecting everybody to suddenly become teachers, Charlotte Monroe, a primary school teacher, says.
 “We’re not expecting you to do the same thing we do in school and we’re not judging you,” she says.
 Monroe candidly admits that teachers don’t always know it all, either.
 “So we’re not expecting you to know everything,” she says.

-Natalie Costa, a former primary school teacher and confidence coach for children, says a lot of parents feel overwhelmed at the moment.
+Natalie Costa, a former primary school teacher and confidence coach for children, says a lot of people feel overwhelmed at the moment.
 But children don’t have to learn every minute of the day.
 “Children may be at school for six hours, but that doesn’t mean they’re learning for six hours straight,” she says.
-Plus, any gaps in learning will likely be picked up when school opens again, she reassures parents.
+Plus, any gaps in learning will likely be picked up when school opens again, she reassures families.

 Structure the day

 It’s helpful to have a structure and to print out or write down a timetable.
 Catherine Millar, a former teacher who is currently teaching her children at home, says she is structuring the day around snacks.
-She also shares the loose structure she creates on Facebook, so other parents can join in and do the same if they want.
+She also shares the loose structure she creates on Facebook, so other adults can join in and do the same if they want.

 Monroe says this is a good idea because it replicates school, which is all about routine.
 “You go at the same time every day and do the same thing pretty much at the same time,” she says.
 It’s also a good idea to get your children involved in setting up the timetable.
 “It helps if they look at it as a team effort,” Lee Wilcock, principle of Wolsey Hall Oxford, a homeschooling college, says.